< Previous standard ^ Up a level ^ Next standard >

 Auditor practice notes

-In 2022, a select Auditing Practices Group within ISO/IEC JTC 1/SC 27 WG1 started preparing and publishing a series of notes.
-These are guidelines, explanatory and advisory (discretionary) in nature, not endorsed by ISO nor formally reviewed and approved by SC27 member bodies in the same way as ISO27k standards.
-The notes concern various aspects of ISO27k of interest and concern to [certification] auditors and auditees, supplementing other ISO27k standards such as ISO/IEC 27003.
+Although ISO deliberately steers clear of certification, in 2022, a select Auditing Practices Group within ISO/IEC JTC 1/SC 27 WG1 started preparing and publishing a series of notes for certification auditors.
+These are unofficial guidelines, explanatory and advisory (discretionary) in nature, not endorsed by ISO nor formally reviewed and approved by SC 27 member bodies in the same way as ISO27k standards.
+The notes concern various aspects of ISO27k of interest and concern to [certification] auditors and auditees, supplementing other ISO27k standards such as ISO/IEC 27003:

 Metrics

-In effect (without actually using the term “metrics”), the standard requires the use of metrics on the performance and effectiveness of the organisation’s ISMS and information security controls.
+While studiously avoiding the term “metrics”, the standard requires the organisation to monitor and measure the performance and effectiveness of the ISMS and the information security controls.
 Section 9, “Performance evaluation”, requires the organisation to determine and implement suitable security metrics ... but gives only high-level requirements.

 ISO/IEC 27004 offers advice on what and how to measure in order to satisfy the requirement and evaluate the performance of the ISMS - an eminently sensible approach not dissimilar to that described in PRAGMATIC Security Metrics.